barryclark/jekyll-now/_posts/2018-11-11-weve-got-hard-water.md

 ## The Ecopure Test

 Ecupure is a manufacturer of water solutions (and I by solution I don't mean they dissolve stuff in water).
-Check out [Ecupure's Amazon store](https://amzn.to/2z7IBxE) if you're curious.
+Check out [the search results for Ecupure on Home Depot's website](https://www.homedepot.com/s/Ecupure) if you're curious.

 The test came with an Ecopure pamphlet:

 ![The Ecopure Pamphlet and Test](/images/hard-water/ecopure/test.jpg) *The Ecopure Pamphlet and Test*

 The test Ecopure sent involved dipping the stick into a cup of water.
-It was somewhat reminiscent of using those [litmus pH test strips](https://amzn.to/2DgYa97) back in high school chemistry class.
+It was somewhat reminiscent of using those [litmus pH test strips](https://www.walmart.com/tp/ph-test-strips) back in high school chemistry class.

 ![Holding the Test Strip Above The Cup of Water](/images/hard-water/ecopure/cup.jpg) *Holding the Test Strip Above The Cup of Water*